FAuNO: Semi-Asynchronous Federated Reinforcement Learning Framework for Task Offloading in Edge Systems: Federated Task Offloading Problem

 \subsection{Problem Formulation}

 We aim to optimize workload orchestration based on task processing latency and avoid the loss of tasks due to resource exhaustion.
-At time-step $t$, we define the system as a tuple $\langle W, \dot{W}, \dot{C}, \mathcal{C}, T_t\rangle$.
-Each node can decide to process a task locally or offload it to a neighbor, represented by the action variable $a^i_t$ for worker $i$.
-The delay incurred by the decisions of all agents is given by:
+At time-step $t$, we define the system as a tuple $\langle \dot{W}, \dot{C}, T_t\rangle$.
+Each node can decide to process the next task in queue, that has not had any offloading decision on that node, locally or offload it to a neighbor, represented by the offloading target, or the offloading decision, $a^{n}_t$, for each worker $n$.
+Our objective is then to process the tasks as fast as possible, while reducing the number of tasks dropped.
+The delay incurred by the offloading decision at $W_n$ over the next task in its queue, $\tau^n_i$, is decomposed into three components: (i) waiting delay, $T_{W_n}^{\text{wait}}(a^{n}_t)$, (ii) execution delay, $T_{W_n}^{\text{exc}}(\tau^n_i, a^t_n)$, (iii) communication delay, $T_{W_n,a^{n}_t}^{\text{comm}}(\alpha_i^{\text{out}})$.
+The waiting delay is expressed as:

-The function $d(a^n_t)$ represents the local extra delay of the decision made by agent $n$, defined as:

-This function is a weighted sum of three time-related terms associated with offloading decisions, based in~\cite{baek2019managing, survey:Kumari22}.
-The delay function incorporates hyperparameters $\chi_D^{\text{wait}}$, $\chi_D^{\text{comm}}$, and $\chi_D^{\text{exc}} \geq 0$.
-The delay terms for a given action $a^n_t$ are:

-which represents the waiting time for task $\tau_k$ in the queue of node $W_i$ (and $W_j$ in case it is offloaded).
-Here, $\phi_i$ is the computing service rate of node $W_i$, and $N^i_{\phi}$ is its number of processors.
-The indicator function $I_j(a^n_t)$ equals 1 if the task is processed locally on node $w_n$(i.e., $I_n(a^n_t)=1$) or offloaded to a neighboring node $W_j$ (i.e., $I_j(a^n_t)=1$) with $j \neq n$.
-The term $T_{i,a_t}^{\text{comm}}(\alpha_k^{\text{out}})$ denotes the communication cost of TO, defined as a delay according to Equation~(\eqref{eq:time_communication}), where $a^n_t$ indicates the neighboring node $i$.
+and represents the waiting time for task $\tau_i$ in the queue of node $W_n$ (and $W_m$ in case it is offloaded).
+Here, $\phi_n$ is the computing service rate of node $W_n$, $Q_n^t$ is the queue size of the same at time $t$, and $N^i_{\phi}$ is its number of processors.
+The indicator function $I_m(a^{n}_t)$ equals 1 if the task is processed locally on node $w_n$(i.e., $I_n(a^{n}_t)=1$) or offloaded to a neighboring node $W_m$ (i.e., $I_m(a^{n}_t)=1$) with $j \neq n$.
+The communication cost term the of TO, $T_{n,a^{n}_t}^{\text{comm}}(\alpha_k^{\text{out}})$, is defined by eq.~\eqref{eq:time_communication}, where $a^{n}_t$ indicates the neighboring node $n$.
 If the task is executed locally, this term becomes zero.
-Lastly, the term:
+Lastly, the execution cost term,

-represents the difference in execution costs for tasks processed locally versus those processed at the target node.
-Here, $\rho_k$ denotes the number of instructions per task, and $\xi_k$ represents the number of CPU cycles per instruction.
+encodes the difference in execution costs for tasks processed locally versus those processed at the target node.
+Here, $\rho_i$ denotes the number of instructions per task, and $\xi_i$ represents the number of CPU cycles per instruction.
+The delay function $d(a^{n}_t)$ representing the local extra delay of the decision made by agent $n$, is defined as: